What Is The Hardest Material On Earth?

 What Makes A Diamond So Hard?

 At this point, you may be asking yourself, what makes a diamond so hard?
-The answer lies in the molecular structure of this shiny element.
-Diamond is an allotrope of carbon, made of five carbon atoms that share electrons with each other in a tetrahedral lattice structure.
-The covalent bond between these carbon atoms is extremely strong and very tough to break at room temperature.
+The answer lies in the molecular structure of this brilliant gemstone.
+Diamond is an allotrope of carbon in which each carbon atom is covalently bonded to four neighboring carbon atoms in a tetrahedral lattice structure.
+These covalent bonds are extremely strong and very tough to break at room temperature.

 Diamond as a tetrahedral structure of carbon